-Individual Land Holding (ILH) – rightsauthorization given to specific members of a First Nation to use, occupy and possess specific parcels of land.
+Individual Land Holding (ILH) – authorization given to specific members of a First Nation to use, occupy and possess specific parcels of land through the granting of interests/land rights (Qc).

 Indian Land Registry System (ILRS) - a Lands Registry System/Database of instruments registered in the Indian Lands Registry relating to Reserve Lands under the Indian Act.
-It allows all users to perform inquiries and generate reports on data in the system (i.e. ownership, leases, permits and other interests/land rights (QC) may apply to a parcel of land).
+It allows all users to perform inquiries and generate reports on data in the system (i.e. possession, leases, permits and other interests/land rights (QC) may apply to a parcel of land).